survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 An important part of maintaining a project is keeping their dependencies up to date.
 How to do this depends a lot on the maturity of your project.
 Ideally, you have a nice set of tests covering the functionality.
 If not, things can get a little hairier.
 There are a few ways to approach dependency updates:

 * You can update all dependencies at once and hope for the best.
 Tools, such as [npm-check-updates](https://www.npmjs.com/package/npm-check-updates), [npm-check](https://www.npmjs.com/package/npm-check), [npm-upgrade](https://www.npmjs.com/package/npm-upgrade), or [updtr](https://www.npmjs.com/package/updtr), can do this for you.
-* Install the newest version of some specific dependency, e.g., `npm i lodash@* --save`.
+* Install the newest version of some specific dependency, e.g., `npm install lodash@* --save`.
 This is a more controlled way to approach the problem.
 * Patch version information by hand by modifying *package.json* directly.

 It is important to remember that your dependencies may introduce backwards incompatible changes.
 It can be useful to remember how SemVer works and study release notes of dependencies.
 They might not always exist, so you may have to go through the project commit history.